 const buttonVariants = cva(

-'rounded-md font-medium transition', // Base classes
+'rounded-md font-medium transition', // base classes, always applied

 {